bskierys/DailySetSolver/README.md

 ## Architecture

 Project is using clean architecture along with MVVM pattern.
-It also fully written in kotlin with support from RxJava.
+It's also written entirely in kotlin with support from RxJava.

 **What is clean architecture?**
-The Clean Architecture demonstrates strategies to help solve or avoid these common problems.
+The Clean Architecture demonstrates strategies to help solve or avoid common problems.
 It is designed to be testable, independent from UI, database or any external data source.
 Read more in articles below:

 [Architecting Android...The clean way?](https://fernandocejas.com/2014/09/03/architecting-android-the-clean-way/)